KDAB/KDBindings/docs/api/mkdocs/docs/getting-started/data-binding.md

 ## Binding arbitrary functions
-[makeBoundProperty](../namespaceKDBindings.md#function-makeboundproperty) also accepts functions as binding, so arbitrary code can be executed to produce the new property value.
+KDBindings::makeBoundProperty also accepts functions as binding, so arbitrary code can be executed to produce the new property value.

 ### Example
 ``` cpp